B-5 rehabilitation planning meetings

 Maintain focus.

-Every meeting must have an agreed purpose, and all participants should only contribute to the goal.
-Anyone raising matters seemingly unrelated to the topic should be asked politely to stop unless they can show their contribution to be relevant.
+All participants should contribute only to that goal.
+Anyone raising matters seemingly unrelated to the topic should be asked politely to stop unless they can show their contribution is relevant.
 Participants should refrain from adding information or ideas that are interesting but irrelevant to the meeting.
+Interesting thoughts can be raised, provided they are only mentioned to ensure they are then considered after the meeting.

 In rehabilitation planning, complex issues often relate to the long-term, what will happen after the episode in question, and they concern accommodation, social activities, and social relationships.
 Two other issues commonly avoided are whether treatments should be stopped and when to tell someone their expectations will not be met.

-Conversely, an essential attribute of all participants is accepting that it is time to stop a discussion and resisting the desire to add one more small point.
+One technique is summarising the discussion to demonstrate that it is adequately resolved.
+During the meeting, one should expect several or many summaries, one for each issue.
+Making the conclusion explicit reduces the risk of continued misunderstanding.
+At the same time, an essential attribute of all participants is accepting that it is time to stop a discussion and resisting the desire to add one more small point.

 This is essential.
 It is polite, allows new people to explain who they are and why they are attending, and reminds family members and the patient who each person is.
 People should give their information clearly, in sufficient but not excessive detail.